 - Expressing Emotions: Help children learn to identify and express their emotions appropriately through engaging hands-on activities.
 Try the Express Yourself board game as a fun alternative!

-Community Building Games
+Games as Community Building Activities

-- Puzzles: Sometimes a simple puzzle is all it takes.
-Puzzles are an easy group task that you can use as a team effort.
+- Puzzles: Sometimes, a simple puzzle is all it takes.
+Puzzles are an easy group task you can use as a team effort.
 Sort students into small groups, and give each group a puzzle to complete.
 The first team to complete their puzzle gets a prize, or just bragging rights.
 Either way, it’s a simple and easy activity that will get them working together.

-- Ball Toss Name Game: Students sit in a circle and take turns tossing a large, soft ball.
+- Ball Toss Name Game: Students sit in a circle and take turns tossing a large softball.
 As they toss the ball, they say the name of the person who is to catch it.
 Play proceeds until the names of the children are well-known.

-- More Ideas!: If this isn’t enough, here are many more ideas and activities to build community.
+- More Ideas: If this isn’t enough, here are many more ideas and activities to build community.

-Community Building STEM Activities
+Community Building Activities: STEM

 Add in a little Science, Technology, Engineering, or Math with these fun activities.
 They’ll encourage students to use their skills in those subjects to solve a problem together.